m3g/MolSimToolkit.jl/docs/src/remd.md

 !!! compat
     This function was introduced in `MolSimToolkit` version 1.1.0.
-    The function was tested to read log files produced by Gromacs 2019.3.
+    The function was tested to read log files produced by Gromacs versions:
+      - 2019.4
+      - 5.0.4
     Compatibility with other versions is not guaranteed (issue reporting and contributions are welcome).

 ## Reading REMD data